pypa/pip/docs/reference/pip_install.rst

   actor could slip bad code into the installation via one of the unhashed requirements.
-Note that hashes embedded in URL-style requirements via the ``#md5=...`` syntax suffice to satisfy this rule (regardless of hash strength, for legacy reasons), though you use a stronger hash like sha256 whenever possible.
+Note that hashes embedded in URL-style requirements via the ``#md5=...`` syntax suffice to satisfy this rule (regardless of hash strength, for legacy reasons), though you should use a stronger hash like sha256 whenever possible.
 * Hashes are required for all dependencies.
 An error is raised if there is a dependency that is not spelled out and hashed in the requirements file.
 * Requirements that take the form of project names (rather than URLs or local